moe-ko/Eichiko-Home/README.md

 ### Weather Bar
 Shows current conditions for a user-selected location: temperature, probability of rain, and a rotating casual phrase that regularly updates.

+#### Editable Title & Location
+Long-press (or tap ⋮) to enter edit mode:
+- **Title**: Tap to edit the dashboard title (e.g., "EICHIKO'S HOME")
+- **Location**: Tap to search and change the weather location using OpenWeatherMap Geocoding API
+- Changes persist to localStorage and survive page refresh

 ### Line Status
 Collapsible panel (collapsed by default) showing live service status for all TFL lines and National Rail routes relevant to London.
 TFL lines are shown on the left; London National Rail operators on the right.